robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - can you configure an instance instead of subclassing?

-^ Sometimes the answer is going to be “no.” Likewise, sometimes jumping through hoops to avoid a subclass outright won’t be worth it; in those cases we can apply the same approaches we’ve considered already.
+^ Sometimes the answer to this question is going to be “no.” Likewise, sometimes jumping through hoops to avoid a subclass outright won’t be worth it; in those cases we can apply the same approaches we’ve considered already.

 ^ First off, we want to make sure that distinct responsibilities are being handled by distinct types.
 By factoring responsibilities out of the subclass, we avoid making assumptions about the superclass, and no SDK change will ever invalidate an assumption you haven’t made.